 The majority of dogs hate this part of the dog grooming process; it’s extremely stressful to them.

-So How Can You Get Them Acclimated To Nail Clipping?
+So, How Does Your Dog Get Used To Nail Clipping?

-Start by brushing his/her coat.
-Once comfortable and calm, place his/her paw in your hand and start massaging their feet like you’re playing with them.
+Start by brushing dog coat.
+Once comfortable and calm, place dog paw in your hand and start massaging their feet like you’re playing with them.
 Bring the clippers out and place the nail into the trimmers’ opening.
 In a slow but firm manner, clip the nail off.

 Remember, dog groomers had dog grooming training so they can clip nails at a quicker pace.
 Dog groomers will use various tactics to trim your dog’s nails.
 They may use straps or put them in a tiny, enclosed area.
 This will allow the dog groomer to pull the paws through the hole and clip the nails.
 However, this method is stressful and it might do better to clip your dog’s nails at home.